pyratu/CPP-Rock-Paper-Scissors-CLI/README.md

 Keep an eye on the win streaks for both you and the AI.
 When you're ready to exit, simply choose option 4.

-## Features
-Persistent Stats: Your victories and the AI's triumphs are tracked and saved in a file (stats.txt) to ensure the competition continues across sessions.